themomtl/PDF-GEN/README.md

 # PDF-GEN

 ## Description
-PDF-GEN is a repository written in C# aimed at generating PDF documents for healcare legal documents.
+PDF-GEN is a repository written in C# aimed at generating PDF documents for healthcare legal documents.

 ## Features
 - Basic and complex PDF generation